zuriniw/zuriniw.github.io/cv.md

     <dd>01/2025 — 05/2025</dd>
 </dl>

-- Invited as a Guest Reviewer for the Spring 2025 Fundamentals of Computational Design course at Carnegie Mellon University, taught by Vernelle A. A. Noel.
+- Worked as a Guest Reviewer for the Spring 2025 Fundamentals of Computational Design course at Carnegie Mellon University, taught by Vernelle A. A. Noel.
-- Facilitated project reviews for over 50 students working in teams, offering critical feedback and insights to support their growth in computational design practices.
+- Facilitated project reviews for over 50 students working in teams, providing feedback to support their growth in computational design practices.

 <dl>
     <dt>Student Volunteer at des[AI]gn conference 2024, American Institute of Architecture Students (AIAS) NEQ</dt>